corda/corda-docs-portal/content/en/apps/payments/payments-sdk.md

 ## Set up Modulr sandbox

+Corda Payments is dependent on integration with a Payment Service Provider (PSP).
+In this technical preview, you can only use Modulr as the PSP.
+Your payments are simulated using the Modulr sandbox environment.
+This is a mock environment, so no real money is paid to anyone.

-Corda Payments relies on the use of a Payment Service Provider (PSP).
-Once this product has reached a full commercial release, you should be able to choose any compatible PSP.
-In this version, you must use Modulr to trial the payments process.
+Once this product has reached a full commercial release, you should be able to choose from a range of compatible PSPs.

 To register with the Modulr sandbox: